peteroupc/peteroupc.github.io/random.md

 <a id=Shuffling_Method></a>
 ### Shuffling Method

-The [Fisher-Yates shuffle method](https://en.wikipedia.org/wiki/Fisher-Yates_shuffle) shuffles a list such that all permutations of that list are equally likely to occur, assuming the RNG it uses produces uniformly random numbers and can generate all permutations of that list.
+The [Fisher&ndash;Yates shuffle method](https://en.wikipedia.org/wiki/Fisher-Yates_shuffle) shuffles a list such that all permutations of that list are equally likely to occur, assuming the RNG it uses produces uniformly random numbers and can choose from among all permutations of that list.
 However, that method is also easy to mess up (see also Jeff Atwood, "[The danger of na&iuml;vet&eacute;](https://blog.codinghorror.com/the-danger-of-naivete/)"); I give a correct implementation in [another document](https://peteroupc.github.io/randomfunc.html).

-<a id=Generating_Every_Permutation></a>
+<a id=Choosing_from_Among_All_Permutations></a>
 ### Choosing from Among All Permutations

 If a pseudorandom number generator's period is less than the number of distinct permutations (arrangements) of a list, then there are some permutations that PRNG can't choose when it shuffles that list.
 (This is not the same as _generating_ all permutations of a list, which, for a sufficiently large list size, can't be done by any computer in a reasonable time.)